Return-to-work process and your responsibilities

 6. Depending on how advanced treatment goes, it may also lead to permanent, modified return to work.

-Employers, workers, care providers and the Saskatchewan Workers’ Compensation Board (WCB) must work together to prevent work injuries and, when injuries happen, assist injured workers back to work as soon as it is medically safe.
+Employers, workers, care providers and the Saskatchewan Workers’ Compensation Board (WCB) must work together to prevent work injuries and, when injuries happen, assist workers back to work as soon as it is medically safe.

 Working together, we address workers’ medical needs, arrange for meaningful work during recovery and provide benefits.